Robert Gascoyne-Cecil, 6th Marquess of Salisbury

-Robert Edward Peter Gascoyne-Cecil, 6th Marquess of Salisbury, (24 October 1916 - 11 July 2003), styled Viscount Cranborne from 1947 to 1972, was a British landowner and Conservative politician.
+Robert Edward Peter Gascoyne-Cecil, 6th Marquess of Salisbury, (24 October 1916 – 11 July 2003), styled Viscount Cranborne from 1947 to 1972, was a British landowner and Conservative politician.

 Early life

 Salisbury was the eldest and only surviving son of Robert Gascoyne-Cecil, 5th Marquess of Salisbury, by Elizabeth Vere Cavendish, daughter of Lord Richard Cavendish.
 During the Second World War he served in the Grenadier Guards.
 He took part in the invasion of Normandy in 1944 with the 2nd Battalion and was a member of the first British unit to enter Brussels.
 He was later appointed Military Assistant to Harold Macmillan, then the Resident Minister in North Africa.

-He later sat as Conservative Member of Parliament for Bournemouth West from 1950 to 1954.
+He later sat as Conservative member of parliament for Bournemouth West from 1950 to 1954.
 In 1972 he succeeded his father in the marquessate and entered the House of Lords.
 He also succeeded his father as President of the Conservative Monday Club.
 He supported The Salisbury Review and was also president of the Anglo-Rhodesian Society and Friends of the Union.

+Royal Commission on Historical Monuments of England

+Salisbury was appointed chairman of the Royal Commission on Historical Monuments of England on 30 December 1957.